Battle of Arbalo

+The Battle of Arbalo was fought between the Romans and Germanic peoples in 11 BC in a narrow pass called Arbalo somewhere west of the Weser and probably near the Lippe.

+It was part of the Drusus' campaigns (12–8 BC), which started in the unstable north of the Roman Empire near Gaul.
+With the Germanic from the east of Gaul constantly attacking Rome, Augustus would send Drusus.

 As part of operations by Augustus to secure the borders of the Roman Empire, Drusus, military commander and stepson of Augustus, was given the order to pacify the region on either side of the River Rhine.
 In spring 11 BC. he crossed the Rhine with his army and defeated the Usipetes.
 He built a bridge over the Lippe and marched through the territory of the Sugambri and the Cherusci to the Weser.